Yorkshire Dales: Caravan & Motorhome Touring Guide

 The Corner House Cafe: If you’re passing Grassington on your trip, make sure you stop off at The Corner House Cafe for a cup of coffee and a slice of delicious homemade cake.
 The perfect way to refuel after a long walk in the Dales.

-The Game Cock Inn: Top notch hearty pub food served up in Austwick, a great choice for a cosy dinner.
+The Game Cock Inn: Top-notch hearty pub food served up in Austwick, a great choice for a cosy dinner.

 The Queens Arms: If you’re on the hunt for a Sunday roast, The Queens Arms restaurant in Litton is the place to go.
 They serve up locally sourced, traditional pub food and there’s also a lovely beer garden.